asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

   - Training steps: 60

 ## Contributing
 Feel free to contribute to this project by forking the repository, creating your own branch and submitting a pull request with your improvements.
-We welcome all contributions that enhance the functionality or performance of the system.
+We welcome all contributions that enhance the functionality or performance of the solution.

+## Author
+Asma Taamallah